-- B. PREQUALIFICATION PROCEDURES: The following Prequalification procedures shall be followed.
+- A. PROCEDURE FOR APPROVAL TO USE PREQUALIFICATION CONTRACTS: The University shall document in writing with a D&F the decision to use Prequalification procedures.
+The documentation shall justify and substantiate that Prequalification is more advantageous than a Competitive Sealed Bid construction contract with a GC and shall indicate how the University will benefit from using Prequalification.
+The CFO must approve the D&F. - B. PREQUALIFICATION PROCEDURES: The following Prequalification procedures shall be followed.
 However in all cases the stage of design shall be 100% construction documents. - 1.
-The University may prequalify contractors for a particular construction project and limit consideration of bids or proposals to prequalified contractors.
-The procedures contained in this Section shall be used for prequalification of contractors for a particular construction project.
-The University may prequalify both general contractors and selected subcontractors.
-Any prequalification of contractors shall be conducted in accordance with the procedures stipulated in this Section and the University Procurement Rules, and sufficiently in advance of the bid receipt date to allow potential contractors a fair opportunity to complete the process. - 2.
-The objective of prequalification shall be to qualify as many contractors as possible to bid on the proposed work.
-Prequalification is most frequently used for projects with sophisticated building systems, a unique site or constructability issue or where project scheduling or sequencing is critical. - 3.
-The University shall advertise for the prequalification in at least two (2) newspapers, one of which has daily statewide circulation; on the On-Line Bids page of eVA web site; and shall post the advertisement in the public area where Invitations to Bid are generally posted.
-The date set for receipt of the Standard Form for Contractor's Statement of Qualifications shall be at least thirty (30) calendar days from the date of the initial newspaper advertisement.
+The University may prequalify Contractors for a particular construction project and limit consideration of bids or proposals to prequalified Contractors.
+The procedures contained in this section shall be used for Prequalification of Contractors for a particular construction project.
+The University may prequalify both GC's and selected Trade Contractors.
+Any Prequalification of Contractors shall be conducted in accordance with the procedures stipulated in this section and the University Procurement Rules, and sufficiently in advance of the bid receipt date to allow potential Contractors a fair opportunity to complete the process. - 2.
+The objective of Prequalification shall be to qualify as many Contractors as possible to bid on the proposed work.
+Prequalification is most frequently used for projects with sophisticated building systems, a unique site or constructability issue, or where project scheduling or sequencing is critical. - 3.
+The University shall advertise for the Prequalification in at least two (2) newspapers, one of which has daily statewide circulation; on the On-Line Bids page of the eVA web site; and shall post the advertisement in the public area where Invitations for Bids (IFB) are generally posted.
+The date set for receipt of the Contractor's Statement of Qualifications (CO-16) shall be at least thirty (30) calendar days from the date of the initial newspaper advertisement.